United Kingdom

 Insufficient

-The CAT rates the UK’s climate targets, policies and finance “Insufficient”.
-The “Insufficient” rating indicates that the UK’s climate policies and commitments need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
+The CAT rates the UK’s climate targets, policies and finance 'Insufficient', a rating that indicates that the UK’s climate policies and commitments need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.

-The UK’s 2030 emissions target is not aligned with 1.5°C when compared to global least-cost modelled domestic pathways, produced by downscaling integrated assessment model (IAM) pathways to the country level.
-The UK’s target is therefore rated as "Almost Sufficient".
+The UK’s 2030 emissions target is not fully aligned with 1.5°C when compared to global least-cost modelled domestic pathways, produced by downscaling integrated assessment model (IAM) pathways to the country level.
+The UK’s target is therefore rated as 'Almost sufficient'.

-However, there is a significant gap between targets and current policy trajectories in the UK.
-Only a third of the emissions reductions needed to meet the UK’s 2030 target are covered by policies which use proven delivery mechanisms and have sufficient funding to support them.
-Significant delivery risks remain in many areas, and the UK’s policies and actions are still rated as "Insufficient".
+However, there is a significant gap – albeit a shrinking one – between targets and current policy trajectories in the UK.
+Just 38% of the emission reductions needed to meet the 2030 NDC are covered by credible policies, with 61% covered by policies with some risks attached (e.g. delivery or funding risks).
+The remaining 39% jeopardise the UK's efforts to achieve its NDC.
+The UK’s policies and actions are therefore still rated as ‘Insufficient’.

-• Introducing and implementing additional policies, funding and delivery mechanisms to achieve the UK’s climate targets.
+• Introducing and implementing additional policies, funding and delivery mechanisms to achieve its climate targets.

 • Substantially increasing international climate finance contributions, to ensure the UK is contributing its fair share to global climate mitigation efforts.